sanger-archive/barcode_mint/barcode/static/barcode/docs/md/documentation.md

 		]
 	}

-`count` is the total number of barcodes that match the
+`count` is the total number of barcodes that match the search criteria.

 ## Listing sources
-To list the sources send a HTTP GET request to `api/sources/`.
+To list the sources send a HTTP GET request to `/api/sources/`.
 This will return a list of valid sources.

 Example json object:

+	[
 		{
-		"sources": [
-			"mylims",
-			"sscape",
-			"cgap",
+			"name": "cgap"
+		},
+		{
+			"name": "mylims"
+		},
+		{
+			"name": "sscape"
+		}
 	]
-	}